Northeast Washington families share pain of fentanyl addiction as Cusick man sentenced for dealing fatal drugs

 Oct.
 27—The damage wrought by the illicit opioid fentanyl to two Pend Oreille County families brought a pair of fathers to tears in a Spokane federal courtroom on Wednesday.

-Todd Krogh continues to grieve his 28-year-old son, Dylan, who became hooked on the drug after a ranching injury and was found dead in his home near Newport in April 2021.
-The man accused of selling Dylan Krogh drugs, 23-year-old Antoinne Holmes, was sentenced to 14 years in prison for distributing fentanyl during the hearing Wednesday.
+Todd Krogh continues to grieve his 28-year-old son, Dylan, who became hooked on the drug after a ranching injury and was found dead in his home near Newport, Washington, in April 2021.
+The man accused of selling Dylan Krogh drugs, 23-year-old Antoinne Holmes, of Cusick, Washington, was sentenced to 14 years in prison for distributing fentanyl during the hearing Wednesday.
 Holmes also was sentenced last week for selling drugs to a 16-year-old boy in Sandpoint who died.

-Holmes's father, Curt Holmes, urged U.S. District Court Judge Thomas Rice to consider Antoinne Holmes's own addiction before handing down his latest sentence.
+Holmes' father, Curt Holmes, urged U.S. District Court Judge Thomas Rice to consider Antoinne Holmes' own addiction before handing down his latest sentence.
 Curt Holmes described a fall his son had at the Kalispel Pow Wow Grounds in July 2016 while trying to prevent a friend from serious injury.

 Holmes described finding his son in a pool of blood after he'd fallen on his head from a height of more than two stories.
 He went to the hospital, and Curt Holmes said he felt pressure to give his son medication to ease the pain caused by the fall.